10 Best Original Series with Strong Social Themes

 Numerous original series stand out for their compelling social themes.
 They tackle issues like mental illness, racial discrimination, and domestic violence in ways that resonate deeply with viewers.

 These narratives do more than entertain.
 They spark crucial conversations about some of society’s most pressing challenges.
-Take shows like *13 Reasons Why*, which explore the complexities of teen mental health and the effects of bullying.
+Take shows like *13 Reasons Why*, which explore the complexities of teen mental health and the effects of bullying, as well as the 10 most liked original series on social media.

 Each of these series contributes uniquely to the ongoing dialogue about social justice.
 They play a significant role in raising awareness and driving change within communities.